Activities

 IP Awareness Sessions on Patents and Innovation for ARIPO Countries

-Universities, research and development (R&D) institutions and other innovation associations are increasingly leveraging their intellectual property (IP) internationally, as they diversify their contributions beyond just imparting knowledge to their students.
+Universities, research and development (R&D) institutions and other innovation associations increasingly leverage their intellectual property (IP) internationally, as they diversify their contributions beyond just imparting knowledge to their students.

 Legal and technical assistance to the RECs for the Phase II negotiations on IPR